 Looking for information on standards?
 This page has up-to-date information about the Common Core State Standards PLUS some resources that the CCSS Website doesn't even offer yet!!!

-REALLY???
-Yes.
-If you go to the Common Core State Standards Website, you'll find some useful PDF files (and don't forget to read the Appendices!).
-But if you're actually writing curriculum, you'll need tools that are even more useful, which is why I've created a K-12 ELA Common Core Standards Tracking Spreadsheet, available in the Download Zone.
+To make it easier to work with the Standards (in Excel vs. in PDF format), I've created a K-12 ELA Common Core Standards Tracking Spreadsheet, available in the Download Zone.
 Check out this FREE SAMPLE of a 4th-grade ELA Common Core Standards Tracking Spreadsheet.

 |Calkins, Lucy, Mary Ehrenworth, and Christopher Lehman.
 Pathways to the Common Core: Accelerating Achievement.
 Portsmouth, NH: Heinemann, 2012.

-In addition: If you are developing curriculum, check out Templates for Lessons & Units to see sample curriculum overviews and unit plans and download the necessary templates.
+Don't forget: If you are developing curriculum, check out Templates for Lessons & Units to see sample curriculum overviews and unit plans and download the necessary templates.
+Check out Recommended Reading for ideas about what texts to use with your students.
 Then take a look at the resources and links on the Curriculum Resources & Links page.

 IN THE DOWNLOAD ZONE for STANDARDS: